NETHINKS/cmdbToGrafana/README.md

 Showcase of the first version from 2018 on YouTube https://www.youtube.com/watch?v=idrySEOhs2U

-The Youtube presentation in *.pdf format can be founde here https://ouce.opennms.eu/img/ouce2018-Patrick_Kremser-Automatically_Generated_Dashboards.pdf
+The Youtube presentation in *.pdf format can be found here https://ouce.opennms.eu/img/ouce2018-Patrick_Kremser-Automatically_Generated_Dashboards.pdf